kliment-olechnovic/voropadding-app/README.md

 ./tools/build-all.bash
 ```

-VoroPadding does not require any setup apart from an optional rebuilding of the executable binaries in the 'tools' subdirectory.
+On Linux, VoroPadding does not require any setup apart from an optional rebuilding of the executable binaries in the 'tools' subdirectory.

+Although VoroPadding was tested only on Linux, it should also work on macOS and on Windows (using the Windows Subsystem for Linux).
+Before running on macOS or on Windows, please rebuild all the executables by running `./tools/build-all.bash`.

 # Running the VoroPadding command-line tool